05AnshulThakur/M2-EmbSys/Project/1_Requirements/README.md

 When moisture level is low it helps to bring it to required value.
 ### Where:
 Large Agricultural areas, Gardens, can be used where there is accurate need for measuring moisture content.
+### How:
+The Sensor will Detect the moisture content of soil and instruct motor accordingly to irrigate the field.

 ## SWOT Analysis
 ![SWOT Analysis](https://user-images.githubusercontent.com/98889318/155833332-d72135f7-aca5-4262-b8c5-26ce4c807c7f.png)